4lysson-a/galery-flix/README.md

+> [!WARNING]
+> This is an old project, made for study purposes.
+Because of this, it may contain several inconsistencies in its code base.

+---

 # netflix-clone
 ## Este repositório faz parte do desafio da Digital Innovation One, onde o objetivo é recriar a interface da netflix com responsividade mobile